yoshuawuyts/knowledge/js/js.md

 ## Common module signatures
 In order to form plug-and-play systems with swappable components it is key that module signatures remain the same between modules.
-In staticly typed languages it is possible to statically define the signatures for the modules, but this doesn't work for js.
+In statically typed languages it is possible to statically define the signatures for the modules, but this doesn't work for js.
 In order to scratch that itch, the level community wrote `abstract-leveldown`: a set of tests that can be used by implementers to enforce